Clickport

 Sources: Verified referrer-policy headers from each platform.
 MarTech, Optigentic

 Claude is the surprise on this list.
-Despite being the highest-converting AI platform (16.8% conversion rate), Claude deliberately sets a same-origin referrer policy.
+Despite being the highest-converting AI platform (16.8% conversion rate), Claude strips referrer data on all outbound links.
 Every click from Claude to an external website sends zero referrer data.
 The most valuable AI visitors are the least visible.
-Perplexity also sets same-origin in its headers, but its web interface and Comet browser appear to override this for citation link clicks, making it the most attribution-friendly AI platform in practice.
+Perplexity's web interface and Comet browser reliably pass referrer data on citation link clicks, making it the most attribution-friendly AI platform in practice.

 Google AI Overviews is the largest blind spot.
 AI Overviews now appear on over 25% of Google searches.
 When a user clicks a citation link inside an AI Overview, the referrer is the standard google.com domain, identical to a regular organic click.
 There is no way to distinguish AI Overview clicks from traditional blue-link clicks in any analytics tool.
 Google Search Console recently added AI Mode data, but it is blended into the "Web" search type with no way to separate it.